Leviathan321/opensbt-core/README.md

 Note: We have also implemented a [simulator adapter](https://git.fortiss.org/opensbt/prescan_runner) for the execution of Prescan experiments.

-We have also provided a [virtual machine]() where you can execute the jupyter notebooks with the dummy simulator.

 ## Results Output

 OpenSBT produces several artefacts.
 All artefacts are written into the *results* folder in a folder named as the problem name.